afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 humans more strategic: we should just strive to approximate such idealised framework, especially in the areas where the effect of System 1 is particularly strong.
 And, as it has been discovered, Kahneman's work was far from exhaustive.
-"People are crazy, the world is mad." is the sentiment from the AI people.
+"People are crazy, the world is mad" - is the sentiment from the AI people.

 This is how [lesswrong][LW] was born in 2009 which provided some of the answers